Last Updated on

 Although the airport’s operator along with the police completely eliminated (put in jail) the gang that was enjoying the checked-in luggage, a single lone wolf can still separate us from our valuables, but with this little additional attention, we can be sure about the safety of our luggage.

-The price of bag wraps in 2019:
+The price of bag wraps in 2020:

 - Basic (without insurance) 2500 HUF